UnexomWid/syringe/README.md

 This project uses C++/CLI (v143) and VS 2022.
 Make sure to have them installed, as it's not guaranteed to work with anything else.

+Building should be straightforward.

+Since syringe was made for developers, and should only be used for debugging and testing purposes, no public binaries are available.
-Building should be straightforward, since syringe was made for developers.
-If you don't know how to build it, you don't need it.
+If you don't know how to build syringe, you don't need it.

 # Disclaimer